baydroid/MetriMask_mobile/README.md

     classpath('org.jetbrains.kotlin:kotlin-gradle-plugin:1.6.0')

-to the esisting buildscript.dependencies section already in the file.
+to the esisting buildscript.dependencies section already in the file (just above where the comments say not to add dependancies).
 I.E. placed like so.

     buildscript {
         dependencies {